ronaldkwan93/client-employee-tracker/README.md

 - Ensuring smooth data flow between frontend and backend with DTOs and API contracts

 - Migrating and offloading business logic from frontend to backend for a better client experience

+- Avoided prop drilling by implementing global state management using React's `useContext` and a custom provider

 ## Areas for Growth